+You may be asking why have butterfly art in your garden.
 Butterflies are one of the most cherished symbols in modern culture, art, and spirituality.
-They are linked to ideals such as transformation, joy, rebirth, and conservation and the latter may very much be in your mind if you have a butterfly garden.
-Butterflies live for between two and four weeks on average, though some species, like the Morning Cloak, can live for almost a year.
+They are linked to ideals such as transformation, joy, rebirth, and conservation.
+The latter may very much be in your mind if you have a butterfly garden.
+Read on to see how butterfly art can be captured in your garden by drawing, painting, and photography.

 If you cherish every butterfly that stops by your garden to drink from your fragrant flowers, then you may wish to remember their beauty forever.
 The following ideas may inspire you to pay homage to the beauty of one of the fairest creatures on the Planet—butterflies.

 Drawing and painting have countless benefits for human health.
 They have been found in numerous studies to battle stress, even among people who are taking pencil to sketchpad for the first time in their lives.
 You don’t need to have experience or even a whole lot of skill to sketch a butterfly habitat.

 - Start by drawing blades of grass (two curved lines that converge at the top), followed by flowers (start with a circle in the middle and draw U-shapes around it to represent petals).
 After filling in details such as stems and drawing abundant flowers and leaves, it’s time to draw your favorite butterflies.

 - Start with a tiny circle (the butterfly’s head) and draw two elongated oblong shapes beneath it to represent the thorax and abdomen.

 - Then, connect the body to a leaf by drawing four short stick legs.
 Draw long, curved lines with circles at the tips of the head to represent the antennae.

 - Next, come the wings.
 Draw two triangles (one starting at mid-thorax level and the other just beneath it).
 The narrowest point of the triangle should begin at the thorax and extend outwards.
 Curve out the large edge of the triangles so they resemble wings.